Legal

 • Encryption.
 TLS 1.2+ in transit; AES-256 at rest for the production database, file storage, and signing keys

-• Logging and monitoring.
-Audit trails on production systems retained 13 months; alerting on anomalous access patterns
+• Logging.
+Audit trails on production systems

 6. Subprocessors and network participants